SalimMahdAlmas/IPE/README.md

 @import = same like import java.lang >> but it can support like this too @import Integer as = denoted to assign variable

+#Notice
+This source get update in a day but download jar is not updated.
+Jar is updated after 7 days

 #Author

 Sahid <AndroidFire> Almas